Pyrdacor/freeserf.net/README.md

 ## Implementation details

 The core is implemented as a .NET Standard 2.1 DLL.
 The renderer is also a .NET Standard 2.1 DLL and uses Silk.NET for rendering.
-The sound engine is using ManagedBass and BASS and is capable of playing MIDI, MOD and SFX/WAV on Windows and Linux.
+The sound engine is using BASS and is capable of playing MIDI, MOD and SFX/WAV on Windows and Linux.

 The main program is based on netcore 3.1 and should run at least on Windows and Ubuntu.